 The smell of breast milk is easily affected by the food you’re consuming, any medication you might have been taking when the milk was expressed, the freezing process, as well as the storage method used.

 The color of good breast milk can range from yellow to off-white, to blue-tinged and slightly orange.
-The color can also change within the same pumping session due to the different consistency of the foremilk and hindmilk.
+The color can also change within the same pumping session due to the increase in fat content the longer the pumping session.

 At times, breast milk can also taste or smell soapy.
 The fat in the milk can break down during storage, causing this smell.
 Nonetheless, the milk is still safe.